 Hope and Will Have a Baby by Irene Celcer- Written for ages 5-8, this series of books tells birth stories about surrogacy, egg donation, embryo donation, sperm donation, and adoption.
 The beginning and end of each book is the same, but the middle section is specific to each topic.
 Contains some religious overtones.

 The Extra Button by Jules Blundell – Benny and Rose wanted more than anything to have their own family.
-In this gorgeous picture book Jules uses a story about a gingerbread couple as a metaphor to explain the difficult concept of donor conception to young children.
+A cute, illustrated story where a gingerbread couple’s desire to have a baby to help explain the difficult concept of donor conception to young children at an age appropriate level.

 The Chicken Who Couldn’t Lay Eggs by Taylor Brandon – This true story based illustrated book explains the path of infertility to motherhood.
 A fun way to engage adults and children into the discussion of the origin of their lives.